yubrajbhoi/termux-python/Doc/library/functions.rst

    :func:`io.TextIOWrapper.reconfigure`.
 When no *buffering* argument is given, the default buffering policy works as follows:

-   * Binary files are buffered in fixed-size chunks; the size of the buffer is chosen using a heuristic trying to determine the underlying device's "block size" and falling back on :const:`io.DEFAULT_BUFFER_SIZE`.
-On many systems, the buffer will typically be 4096 or 8192 bytes long.
+   * Binary files are buffered in fixed-size chunks; the size of the buffer is ``max(min(blocksize, 8 MiB), DEFAULT_BUFFER_SIZE)`` when the device block size is available.
+     On most systems, the buffer will typically be 128 kilobytes long.

    * "Interactive" text files (files for which :meth:`~io.IOBase.isatty` returns ``True``) use line buffering.
 Other text files use the policy